JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/items/Item.rst

 manager
 ^^^^^^^

-.. java:field:: public static ItemManager manager
+.. java:field:: public static Manager<Item> manager
    :outertype: Item

    Indicates the manager being used to register items.
-May be `null`.
+May be ``null``.

 name
 ^^^^